mjhea0/thinkful-mentor/regex/primer.md

 ## When should you use regular expressions?

-Unless you absolutely need to use regular expressions, stick with Python basic string functions - like `find` and `replace`.
-They are *much* easier to learn, use, and understand.
+Unless you absolutely need to use regular expressions, stick with Python's basic string-matching primitives - like `find` and `replace`.
+They are *much* easier understand.
+However, these can only take you so far.
+I tend to take a lazy approach and start with the primitive functions, then if the code starts becoming overly complex, I'll switch to regular expressions.

-However, these are generally only useful when you know *exactly* what you're looking for.
+Generally, when you can implement all of your logic in a single predicate, you should string with the primitives.

 For example: